shoutcape/Labwork4App/README.md

 # Labwork 4 application
-Demo Mobile App with Ionic Framework and Firebase Authentication
+Labwork-4: Demo Mobile App with Ionic Framework and Firebase Authentication

-This repository contains the source code for a demonstration mobile app developed using Ionic Framework and Firebase Authentication.
-The app includes features such as login, registration, and a forum page where users can post and comment.
+This repository contains the code for a simple mobile application developed using Ionic Framework and Firebase Authentication.
+This project was completed as part of a school assignment for Labwork-4.
-Table of Contents

-    Introduction
-    Features
-    Getting Started
-    Usage
-    Contributing
-    License

-Introduction

-This project is part of a school assignment aimed at building a team for a larger mobile app project.
-It serves as a warm-up exercise for students to familiarize themselves with Ionic Framework, Firebase Authentication, and the development process for mobile apps.
-Features

-    Login and Registration: Users can create an account or log in with existing credentials.
+Team Members

+    Ville Kautiainen @shoutcape
+    Ville Korhonen @korhvi

+Project Description

+The project aims to create a basic mobile application with features including user authentication (login and signup) and a simple forum where users can post and comment.
+Project Structure

+The project consists of the following main components:

+    LoginPage: Allows users to login with their email and password.
+    SignupPage: Allows users to create a new account by providing necessary information.
-    Forum Page: Users can post content and comment on posts.
+    MainPage: Displays a forum where users can post content and comment on existing posts.
-    Authentication: Firebase Authentication is used to securely manage user authentication.
-    Dynamic Content: Posts and comments are dynamically updated without requiring page reloads.

-Getting Started

-To get started with the project, follow these steps:
+Instructions for Running the Application

-    Clone this repository to your local machine.
+    Clone the repository to your local machine.
-    Navigate to the project directory.
-    Install dependencies using npm or yarn:
+    Install dependencies using npm:

-    bash

 npm install

-or

-bash

-    yarn install

-    Set up Firebase Authentication in your Firebase project and configure the Firebase credentials in the project.

-Usage

-After completing the setup steps, you can run the project locally using Ionic CLI:

-bash
+Start the development server:

     ionic serve

-This command will start a local development server where you can preview the app in your browser.
-Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-    Fork the repository.
-    Create a new branch for your feature or bug fix:

-    bash

-git checkout -b feature/new-feature

-Make your changes and commit them:

-bash

-git commit -m "Add new feature"

-Push to your forked repository:

-bash

-    git push origin feature/new-feature

-    Create a pull request detailing your changes.
+    Open a web browser and navigate to http://localhost:8100 to view the application.

+Screenshots

+Insert screenshots here

 License